sertit/eoreader/README.md

 > [!NOTE]
 > 💡 EOReader handles data from the past!
-> Legacy format are mostly supported and if not, they can be requested by creating an issue with the `legacy_format` label.
+> Legacy formats are mostly supported and if not, they can be requested by creating an issue with the `legacy_format` label.
 > This is super useful if you need to create an internal STAC catalog with old data.

 ## ⚡️ Quickstart

 ### Optical
-EOReader allows you ta load and stack spectral bands, spetrcal indices, DEM and cloud bands agnostically from every handled optical constellation:
+EOReader allows you ta load and stack spectral bands, spectral indices, DEM and cloud bands agnostically from every handled optical constellation:

 ```python
 from eoreader.reader import Reader